Gtomika/aws-terraform-sample-app/README.md

 ## CI/CD

 Pipeline is defined in the `.gitlab-ci.yml` file.
+This project was migrated from GitLab, so the CI/CD is defined in GitLab format.
+I have no plans of change to GitHub actions, since that would be time consuming and this project is not actively maintained.

 ![pipeline.png](images/pipeline.png)